Does God do what is right, or is it right because God does it?

 Today, the prevailing religious and cultural idolatries we face are postmodern notions of love, mercy, grace, justice, right and wrong – and even truth – which many now seek to impose on the Lord and His Word.

 Their doctrines and practices are more motivated by postmodern notions inherited from the prevailing sensibilities of our age, than by Christ’s true nature and His authoritative self-revelation in scripture.

-That may shock you, because you were thinking the big problem today was institutional religion.
+That may shock you, because many think the big problem today is institutional religion.
 But that’s so yesterday!

 The challenge we now face are those – often in reaction to the problems of institutional religion – who want to conform Christ and His Word (often by denying it’s even His Word) to their postmodern sensibilities.
 As they’ve foisted their unbiblical postmodern notions on the Body of Christ and dissed those who do not likewise conform, they have become every bit as legalistic – and dangerous – as the institutional church.

 As for me?
 Here I stand – I can do no other – secure and confident in Christ and the authority of His Word as I go and proclaim Him, in all His authentic fulness, to a waiting world.

 There we find life…